liuguoyou/CrosSCLR/README.md

 ## Data Preparation
 - We use [NTU RGB+D](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Shahroudy_NTU_RGBD_A_CVPR_2016_paper.pdf) and [NTU RGB+D 120](https://arxiv.org/pdf/1905.04757.pdf) as our datasets.
 - Please click [here](http://rose1.ntu.edu.sg/Datasets/actionRecognition.asp) for more information about accessing the "NTU RGB+D" and "NTU RGB+D 120" datasets.
-- Only the **3D skeleton** modality is required in our experiments, you could also obtain it via: https://github.com/shahroudy/NTURGB-D
+- Only the **3D skeleton** modality is required in our experiments, you could also obtain it via [NTURGB-D](https://github.com/shahroudy/NTURGB-D)
 - Please put the raw data in the directory `<path to nturgbd+d_skeletons>` and build the database of NTU RGB+Das:

   ```bash